 - The phone has been unlocked from Verizon Wireless, but the correct APN hasn’t been set so the device can’t connect to the network properly

-One of these two reasons will apply to your situation.
+One of these three reasons will apply to your situation.
 Reasons aside, your next challenge is finding a way to get rid of the notification.

 Part 2.
 How to Fix “SIM Card is Not from Verizon Wireless”?